Surrogate-guided sampling designs for classification of rare outcomes from electronic medical records data: Discussion

-The are two practical trade-offs of the proposed design worth considering.
-First, a concern may be whether sampling on a highly specific surrogate could result in a dataset that is sufficiently representative of all possible outcome subgroups.
+Motivated by sampling frameworks from epidemiology and machine-learning, we formalized a design strategy for abstraction selection and label collection of rare outcomes through a two-phase stratified sampling framework.
+One concern may be whether sampling on a highly specific surrogate could result in a dataset that is sufficiently representative of all possible outcome subgroups.
 For example, in the vertebral fracture data application, while requiring at least two instead of one ICD codes may further increase surrogate specificity, such a strategy could have resulted in a sample with mostly chronic fractures and not acute fractures.
-A possible solution may implement a ``tiered" surrogate, using sub-samples defined by variables to balance specificities and case representativeness (e.g. $>2$, $1$, $0$ counts of ICD codes).
-Another trade-off relates to strata proportions.
-While increasing sample surrogate positives may result in slightly improved classification accuracy, resulting inflated inverse weights may greatly increase the variance of IPW estimators of validation accuracy measures.\\
+A possible solution may implement a ``tiered" surrogate, using sub-samples defined by variables to balance specificities and case representativeness (e.g. $>2$, $1$, $0$ counts of ICD codes).\\

+In this work we primarily demonstrated design impact on model training and validation on a specific metric, the AUC.
+However, we expect similar conclusions to other accuracy metrics, following conclusions from the machine-learning literature on the impact of class balance on learning (\cite{weiss2001effect}, \cite{batista2004study}).
+We comment that by design, since training samples are intentionally enriched with true cases, resulting models may not necessarily be well calibrated.
+We suggest viewing the SGS framework as a method to train prediction models first to obtain good discrimination, and then conducting post-processing calibration for example by using Platt scaling (\cite{platt1999probabilistic}) or isotonic regression (\cite{zadrozny2002transforming}) of resulting predicted probabilities.\\

 Anchored in the proposed SGS design framework, future work may formally investigate methodological and practical questions related to full study planning such as formal sample size calculations.
-Once relevant trade-offs are carefully defined, appropriate sample size calculations may then proceed taking into account the need of both model development and model validation.
-Other future work should include: investigating the appropriateness of the SGS framework for outcomes that are much rarer than what we considered (5\%); characterizing design effects on prediction accuracy measures other than AUC; as well as determining best practices for sampling in the presence of site heterogeneity.
-Ultimately, our hope is to encourage careful statistical and study design thinking when assembling labeled data sets for machine-learning model development and validation, especially when considering the non-trivial abstraction cost in obtaining such labels.
+Once relevant trade-offs are carefully defined, appropriate sample size calculations may then proceed taking into account the need of both model training and model validation.
+Other future work should include: investigating the appropriateness of the SGS framework for outcomes that are much rarer than what we considered (5\%); characterizing design effects on machine-learning problems beyond binary classification; as well as determining best practices for sampling in the presence of site heterogeneity.
+Ultimately, our hope is to encourage careful statistical and study design thinking when assembling labeled data sets for machine-learning model training and validation, especially when considering the non-trivial abstraction cost in obtaining such labels.